 The raw materials used for deriving the charcoals are the highest determinant of its quality and performance.
 Klin-dry hardwood, charred hardwood, oak, maple make the dense charcoals that burn hot quickly and last long.

 The best lump charcoal bags come with plenty of big chunks to aid maximum fuel efficiency.
 They also help in controlling the temperature quickly.
 Small pieces tend to block the air passages which is why they take longer to burn properly.

 While some charcoals are specially made for searing, some are excellent for low and slow cooking.
 ‘What would give you the best bang for the buck depends on your preferred cooking method.

 After giving a lot of thought, Fogo Premium’emerged as the clear winner.
 All the products I have included in this article have a specialty of their own.

-But Fogo charcoals score high in every department, be it the burning time, temperature control, fuel efficiency or flavor imparting.
-To top it all off, you won’t even have to burn a whole in your pocket to afford it.
+But Fogo charcoals score high in every department, be it the burning time, temperature control, fuel efficiency, or flavor imparting.
+To top it all off, you won’t even have to burn a hole in your pocket to afford it.